Grant Taylor (skateboarder): Family

 Grant's father, Thomas Taylor, has had a profound impact on the skateboarding industry.
 Thomas Taylor is credited with formulating and operating Atlanta's first skateboard shop “Stratosphere" in Little Five Points.
 His mother, Rachael Taylor, was a full-time stay-at-home mom raising Grant as well his two sisters, McKenzie and Sarah.
 He married Lillian Jane Taylor (née Morgan) on Saturday, September 9, 2017 in Atlanta, Georgia.

 Professional skateboarding

 Taylor is "goofy"-footed and attained professional status in 2009, shortly after his acclaimed appearance in Nike SB's skateboard film, Debacle.
 He is recognized as representing the epitome of a new breed of skateboarder, blending contemporary style with the older traditions of skateboarding.
 He is known for his versatile riding, not shying away from various forms of skateboarding.
 He was born in Atlanta, Georgia and currently resides in Los Angeles, California.

 Sponsors

-Taylor's sponsors are Monster Energy Drink, Anti-Hero, Independent, Thrasher Magazine, Volcom, Stratosphere Skateshop, Shake Junt, Nike SB, Modus and Spitfire.
+Taylor's sponsors are Monster Energy Drink, Anti-Hero, Independent, Thrasher Magazine, Stratosphere Skateshop, Shake Junt, Nike SB, Modus and Spitfire.